 Fashioned as a classic ensemble piece, Perry curiously allows little of the dynamics of most classic ensembles affect his work (interwoven drama, neat integration of character), instead his eye is trained on the solipsistic and selfish existence of isolated figures—dominantly, former Beastie Boy Adam Horowitz playing the fortysomething Nick (an inspired bit of stunt casting), a married-yet-lonely archivist who broods alone in his drab office space, and his middle-aged, unmarried sister Gwendolyn (Mary Louise-Parker) who seems dubiously content with life as a bachelorette.

-Not merely there to stir things up for the somber, discontented bourgeois, Naomi herself emerges as a fully defined character herself, outside the malaise of the Brooklynites.
-Living out her days freely in an exciting and foreign place that starts to feel terribly mundane, she inherits the unfortunate role of reflecting the unhappiness of the characters she meets, ruminations of what could have been.
+Not merely there to stir things up for the somber bourgeois characters, Naomi becomes a fully defined character herself.
+Living out her days freely in an exciting and foreign place that starts to feel terribly mundane, she inherits the unfortunate role of reflecting the unhappiness of the characters she meets, the very sight of her youthfulness forces the discontented Brooklynites to ruminate on what could have been.

 Removed from Golden Exits are the landmarks typically associated with Brooklyn (I don’t even recall seeing the Brooklyn Bridge once in the film), there are certainly none of the romantic wide shots made iconic by Woody Allen.
 Here, it’s done with the express purpose of de-romanticizing one of the most staunchly romantic of settings, capturing best Naomi’s disappointment that the New York she found herself in isn’t the one she imagined or watched in the movies.
 She is, after all, convinced that “people never make films about ordinary people who don’t really do anything.”

 Perhaps her disappointment is expressed best in the film’s inaugural shot (which also serves curiously as the film’s trailer).
 Naomi sits by herself on the steps of her Brooklyn tenement, dispassionately singing her acoustic rendition of Russ Ballard’s “New York Groove.”
-There’s a powerful disharmony between Browning’s jaded vocal work and Ballard’s ebullient lyrics, which seem to be in awe of the city, as if the song itself suggested something “real” to Naomi at one point in time.
+There’s a powerful inharmonious suggested between Browning’s jaded vocal work and Ballard’s wholehearted lyrics, which seem to be in awe of the city, as if the song itself represented something “real” to Naomi at one point in time.